MrMontana1889/CE.Domain/README.md

 Note that in the override for CreateRepository, a switch is used checking the name of the table provided.
 If the table name is InventoryItem, then it returns an instance of the InventoryItemRepository.
 Otherwise, it calls the base implementation which just returns the generic version of the repository.

 There are two more classes to create.
-There are several others that are needed but they will not be covered in this blog.
+There are several others that are needed but they will not be covered in this readme.
 Take a look at the source code for details.

 Create a new class in the room of the CE.Domain.ModelingObjects.Inventory project and name it InventoryDataRepository.
 Here is the code for that class:
 ```csharp